Disclosure: Some of the links on this page may be affiliate links. Rest assured that all are for places which I’ve personally shopped at before.

 Target has some really great tablets for cheap.
 Be careful and read the product reviews; some of their off-brands are not good quality.
 But if you get a mainstream brand of tablet from them, you can get top-notch quality for under $100.

-WalMart, like Target, has a few gems of mainstream brands of Android tablet among a large selection of off-brands.
+Walmart, like Target, has a few gems of mainstream brands of Android tablet among a large selection of off-brands.
 It’s worth combing through their offerings to find some great deals; they often have one or another model of tablet deeply discounted for a short time.
-Here you can look at their tablets under $100.
+You can take a look at their tablets here.

-AliExpress is a bit like eBay; it’s a marketplace for sellers and has items in all categories, and they ship worldwide.
+AliExpress by Alibaba.com is a bit like eBay; it’s a marketplace for sellers and has items in all categories, and they ship worldwide.
 Some of the AliExpress sellers are even the manufacturers/factories themselves selling direct to consumer, so you cut out the middleman, which is what allows you to get great deals there.
 They’re based in China and most items are shipped from there, so shipping can take awhile.
 My brother bought a 10-inch off-brand tablet from there for his daughter for under $100; it came with Google Play store and worked beautifully out of the box.
+A few months down the track, we also bought one for our kiddos and had an equally great experience.

-Be aware that with AliExpress there’s less recourse in the event that something doesn’t work.
+Be aware that with AliExpress there’s less recourse in the possible event that something doesn’t work.
 However, you can open a dispute on AliExpress if any product does not arrive or is defective.
 As a final layer of protection, if you pay by credit card, you can always dispute the charge through your credit card company if the product doesn’t arrive or doesn’t work.
-My brother was very happy with the tablet he purchased for his daughter though, and this will be our go-to place the next time we need to buy a tablet.
+My brother and I were each thrilled with the tablets; they've stood up to a lot of playing time from both sets of kids.
 If you haven’t used AliExpress before, I recommend making a small purchase of something else first just to make sure you’re familiar with the system and what to expect, before making a larger purchase.
 On my first purchase I bought a pair of heels, a top, and a handbag – all for under $30 together, including shipping!
 As with eBay, only buy from sellers on AliExpress who have good feedback ratings.
 Read comments in the product listing to get an idea of whether the product and seller you’re considering is reliable.
 You can often find the same product from different sellers, so go for the reputable ones.
-You can find tablets in Computer and Office – Deck your office and home out.
-Up to 50% off.
+You can find tablets in their Consumer Electronics - Keep up to the date with the latest tech for up to 50% off.

 I’ve put eBay last because it can be harder to find a good quality new tablet there with original firmware at a decent price point.
 Some of the products there look clearly like the sellers have bought them from AliExpress and are then selling them on to you via eBay at a higher cost.
 Still, you can sometimes find a great deal there on eBay.
 You will have to spend time combing through search results here though.
 Be careful to look at the seller’s feedback; only buy from a reliable seller with a feedback rating close to 100%.
+Read the product description carefully; unlike AliExpress, eBay sellers can sell used tablets.
 If something doesn’t work or isn’t as listed, you’ll have to request a return through eBay.
-Here are Android tablets under $100 on eBay.